kiran-sumant/ObsidianKM/Academic/SOMS Seminar 2024-04-17.md

 # Workflow

-- SIH has a general statistical workflow for completing analysis.
+ SIH has a general research workflow for completing analysis.

 1. Hypothesis generation
 2. Experimental, analytical design